 We then heard of a support group for people just like us, and so we joined the Brain Injury Foundation.
 We are now part of this new family of fellow Brain Injury survivors and carers.
 The support we get from everyone involved has given us a completely new outlook on life and when I travelled to Liverpool recently for Deep Brain Stimulation to help minimise my seizures the support and encouragement from Our Brain Injury Foundation was a great comfort and support to us.

 The results of the Deep Brain Stimulation are still up in the air for me at the minute, but being part of such a wonderful support group is helping me look forward and hope for a brighter future for ME.
 At BIF I help in the office as a volunteer and am presently putting together a database of potential donors.
-I also have responsibility with my friend John Hicks for keeping our attendance records.
+I also have responsibility for keeping our attendance records.
 Because of the nature of my epilepsy I am often unfortunately prevented from attending some events at BIF but my mum and I try to attend as many as we can.
 We really look forward to our annual respite trip and to the Friday night sessions.
 I am looking forward to some new art therapy sessions.

 My name is Jeanie Wilson, at the age of 27 in 1992 I was involved in a very serious Road Traffic Accident, in which it took the Emergency services 2 hours to cut me out of the car.
 The only memory I have after getting into the car that evening is waking up in The Royal Victoria Hospital after waking out of a coma.